strongloop/strongloop.com2/_posts/2018-12-19-loopback-2018-review.md

 Mario Estrada To support this flow completely and start achieving productivity, we welcome the recently addition to the CLI options, lb4 repository.
 This option is very powerful and can accept multiple models, infer their ID property and generate a repository for each of them in one single command.

-## Playing Well with OpenAPI Spec

-Janny Hou
-LoopBack 4 Upgrades from Swagger to OpenAPI 3.0.0  https://strongloop.com/strongblog/upgrade-from-swagger-to-openapi-3/

-Given the community feedback we have received in the last few months, we decided to adopt the OpenAPI 3.0.0 specification to describe the exposed RESTful APIs of a LoopBack application.
-LoopBack 4 users can now build their OpenAPI 3.0.0 endpoints with upgraded packages.

-Turning OpenAPI Specifications into Action with LoopBack 4 https://strongloop.com/strongblog/loopback4-openapi-cli/

-by Raymond Feng we’ll illustrate how easy it is to create REST APIs in Node.js from an OpenAPI specification using LoopBack 4.
-Let’s start the journey by first creating an empty LoopBack 4 application.

-Fundamental Validations for HTTP Requests with LoopBack 4 and OpenAPI Spec https://strongloop.com/strongblog/fundamental-validations-for-http-requests/ by Janny Hou

 ## More LoopBack Improvements and How-To Content

 While we were looking to the future as we built LoopBack 4, we were still watching out for existing versions of LoopBack.